Can You Sell Organs in the United States?

 The Uniform Anatomical Gift Act Describes Organ, Eye & Tissue Donation as a Gift

 In addition, the Uniform Anatomical Gift Act (UAGA), the federal act that provides legal authority for organ, eye and tissue donation defines a gift as “a voluntary and legally binding uncompensated transfer.”
-The UAGA allows individuals to make the legal decision to gift their organs and tissues after death and establishes donor registries such as the Donate Life Colorado and the Donate Life Wyoming Organ and Tissue Donor Registries as a valid document of gift.
+The UAGA allows individuals to make the legal decision to gift their organs and tissues after death and establishes donor registries such as the Donate Life Colorado and the Donate Life Wyoming registries as a valid document of gift.

 Being an Organ, Eye and Tissue Donor is an Altruistic Decision

-Throughout the years, Donor Families in Colorado and Wyoming have expressed a profound appreciation for the gift of life their loved ones gave to those in need.
-Here are a few words they have
+Over the years, families in Colorado and Wyoming have deeply expressed their gratitude for the gift of life their loved ones provided to those in need after their passing.

 Amy-donor-mother-photo